Pobice/ZenPacks.community.WhatsDownPortlet/README.markdown

 # ZenPacks.community.WhatsDownPortlet
-This zenpack adds a simple portlet which list "Down" Devices (devices with failed ping counts).
+This zenpack adds a simple portlet which lists "Down" Devices (devices with failed ping counts).

 ## Requirements & Dependencies
 This ZenPack is known to be compatible with Zenoss core versions 3.1 to 3.2.1